Chromatography Market Predicted Worth $17.26 Billion by 2028

 What Exactly is Chromatography?

-Some materials appear solid, but they are really several substances.
+While some materials may appear solid, in reality, they consist of several substances.
 For example, green plants contain a mixture of different pigments.
 In addition, the black ink in pens is a mixture of different color materials.
 In many instances, we can separate these materials by dissolving them in an appropriate liquid and allowing them to move through an absorbent matrix, like paper.

 The word chromatography means “color writing” which is a way that a chemist can test liquid mixtures.
 While studying the coloring materials in plant life, a Russian botanist, Mikhail Tswett, invented chromatography in 1903.